Gkcloud5/Better-future/Logging - Linux.md

 #### Why we need it?

 * **Troubleshooting and Debugging:**
-	* Logs provide a valuable inf
+	* Logs provide a valuable information for diagnosing and resolving issues in a linux system.
+* It monitor security related
 -----------------------------------------------------
 #### Where it comes?